Ground Source Review: Peacock Place.

 Ground Source Review: Peacock Place

-In February 2015, Kensa Heat Pumps and Westward Housing partnered to deliver the UK’s first micro-district ground source heat network scheme in flats for residents at Croft House in Holsworthy, Devon.
-Westward Housing were so impressed with the results that they committed to two further ground source heat pump projects with Kensa; Peacock Place is the third retrofit installation to take place in the last 18 months.
+In February 2015, Kensa Contracting and Westward Housing partnered to deliver the UK’s first shared ground loop array scheme in flats for residents at Croft House in Holsworthy, Devon.
+Westward Housing were so impressed with the results that they committed to two further ground source heat pump projects with Kensa, one of which is Peacock Place.

-Kensa carried out extensive survey work and heat loss calculations before specifying a micro district ground source heat network solution.
+Kensa carried out extensive survey work and heat loss calculations before specifying a shared ground loop array heat network solution.
 This innovative system architecture, pioneered by Kensa, features an individual ground source heat pump in each flat linked to a communal ground array.
 The flats at Peacock Place are served in groups of two with a shared single borehole between them, with additional boreholes for the communal corridors, breakout area and guest bedroom respectively.

 This communal approach reduced drilling costs and also made the project eligible for the Non Domestic Renewable Heat Incentive (RHI), giving Westward Housing the opportunity to receive quarterly payments from the Government for 20 years.
 It also ensures that each property can use their own preferred energy supplier and pay only for the heat they use, rather than more common communal systems where it becomes necessary to meter for payment which is more complicated for both the landlord and tenant.